 Do I have to pay anything to attend MSTP BOOST?

-No; MSTP BOOST is fully funded, including travel, food, and lodging costs during the program, as a result of generous sponsorship from the Stanford MSTP, Office of the Vice Provost of Graduate Education (VPGE), School of Medicine, and Biosciences.
+No; MSTP BOOST is fully funded, including travel, food, and lodging costs during the program, as a result of generous sponsorship from the Stanford MSTP, Stanford School of Medicine’s REACH Initiative, the Office of the Vice Provost of Graduate Education (VPGE), and Stanford Biosciences.